TL;DR Tesla's monthly payments underestimate its resale value so you should buy not lease

 This gives a future value of $22.46.
-What this means is that the loan is essentially paid off, and you own the vehicle, but ignores its residual value.
+What this means is that the loan is essentially paid off, and you own the vehicle, but ignore its residual value.
 Also, it costs you $53,835 for this option over 48 months or $40,376 over 36 months.

 What do you get for your additional investment into a loan over a lease?
 You get to own the Model Y at the end of 48 months.
-Now using the Keemut depreciation model which looked into all Model 3, X, and S depreciation over five years (along with other luxury cars), we have come up with a depreciation model which shows that the value of the Model Y.
+Now using the Keemut depreciation model which looked into all Model 3, X, and S depreciation over five years (along with other luxury cars), we have come up with a depreciation model that shows that the value of the Model Y.